What is a Transformational Coach?

 Each of us carries stories around with us and desires to share them with who ever is interested in listening.
 Many of these stories define who we have been in the past.
 And, through their telling, they continue to define who we are in the present and who we will probably become in the future.
 These stories actually don’t serve us if we want to generate a new way of being and a new way of acting.
 These stories only remind of us of who we were and of the circumstances that occurred in the past.
 In order to generate new possibilities it is necessary to eliminate from our repertoire those stories that reinforce what was impossible for us at a previous time.
 Again, the focus of coaching is the outcome desired at this present moment.
 What needs to shift in order for actions to be taken so the results will be realized?
 Stories of the past failures and “awful” circumstances generally reinforce our interpretations of what is wrong with me, you or it.

 Through coaching, individuals are distinguished from who they think they are in order to free themselves from limiting interpretations.
 A valuable tool for this purpose is to distinguish the story people tell about themselves from who they are presently.
 They are not their stories.
-If they are going to move into possibility they need to practice creating new dialogues and conversations with themselves and others that reflect intention, commitment and accountability for what they want to have occur in their lives.
+If they are going to move into possibility they need to practice creating new dialogs and conversations with themselves and others that reflect intention, commitment and accountability for what they want to have occur in their lives.

 Coaches often have to train their clients in a new way of thinking, speaking and listening, especially if those clients have been involved in therapy.
 Psychotherapy often encourages narrative and story telling as a way for clients to grasp their self-identity.
 This is very important and useful for individuals who have had challenging lives that may have decimated their sense of self and their egos.
 Coaching, on the other hand, works with individuals who want to get beyond the ego that has been, in order to create one that actually serves them in a fulfilling way.
 Dropping the stories that support the old patterning is a great practice for clients.
 It is sometimes challenging because of the loss of identity that may occur with relinquishing the story.
 Often, leaps of faith need to occur for the client through these transitions.
 But that is what coaching is all about: relinquishing the stories and conversations that no longer serve the unfolding life of the possibility that is wanting to occur.
 Coaching supports clients in redefining themselves in such a way that they actually are generating themselves and their lives in a wonderfully creative way.
 There is value in telling stories and there is value in relinquishing the stories.
 It all depends on the intended outcome.